 It’s a surprisingly downbeat ending, but it worked for me.
 It was nice to be thrown a curve ball by the plot when you're expecting a victorious ending for the heroes.

 Anyway, to the key scene in the film.
-Our heroes are trying to escape with the POWs in a stolen truck.
-They find themselves pursued by a helicopter.
-They drive into an open field and circle round crazily trying to avoid the machine gun fire from the chopper.
+Our heroes are trying to escape with the POWs in a stolen truck when they find themselves pursued by a helicopter.
+They drive into an open field and circle round crazily trying to avoid the gunfire from the chopper.
 Finally, someone has the brain wave of firing back at the chopper with a machine gun.
 And the rest is exploding helicopter history.